Australia passes law to make Google, Facebook pay for news

 “The purpose of the code is to address the market power that clearly Google and Facebook have.
 Google and Facebook need media, but they don’t need any particular media company, and that meant media companies couldn’t do commercial deals,” the Australian Competition and Consumer Commission chair added.

-The rest of the laws had passed earlier, so they can now be implemented.
+The rest of the laws had passed in Parliament earlier, so they can now be implemented.

 Google has already struck deals with major Australian news businesses in recent weeks including News Corp. and Seven West Media.